 Capitol Hill Day 2022

 The Advocacy Academy experience culminates with a virtual trip to Capitol Hill so participants can begin to apply grassroots advocacy strategies to the federal legislative process.
-Participants will have the opportunity to meet with their elected officials and/or staff to share their stories about their work in schools and advocate for policies and practices address the critical shortage of school psychologists in their states and districts.
-The resources below were used for the 2021 Advocacy Academy.
-This page will be updated with resources needed for the 2022 Advocacy Academy soon - stay tuned!
+Participants will have the opportunity to meet with their elected officials and/or staff to share their stories about their work in schools and advocate for policies and practices that increase equitable access to school mental health services.

 These talking points focus exclusively on the shortages of school psychologists and possible legislative solutions.
 Advocay Academy participants are encouraged to rely on these talking points during their virtual Capitol Hill day.